brownplt/B2T2/TableAPI.md

 __Requires:__

 * `n` is in `range(nrows(t))`

 __Ensures:__

 * `r` is equal to `getRow(t, n)`

 ### Description

 Extract a row out of a table by a numeric index.
-E.g.

 ```lua
 > getRow(tableSF, 0)